 Take the power plant in Borghaso.
 The local shura – a traditional assembly of tribal elders and religious scholars – took eight months to build it, at a total cost of $62,064.
 About 160 families, or 1,120 people, benefit from the 12.7 kw of electricity generated by the plant.
 Putting the shuras in charge of the projects ensures local ownership, and is the first step in guaranteeing that the plants will actually be useful and thus maintained by the communities who build them.

 The shuras not only oversee and coordinate the construction, but they also put in place a tariff system after the plants open, ensuring that they pay for themselves.
 In Borghaso, the Shura charges a monthly rate of about 90 cents per light bulb for electricity and $1.70 per television set.
 The tariff is collected by the Shura cashier.
 The two electricians manning the station – who were trained in the provincial capital through a 15-day UNDP workshop – are paid a monthly salary by the Shura, from the collected tariff.
-The remaining money from the tariffs is saved for future maintenance of the power plant malfunctions at any point in the future.
+The rest of the money from the tariffs is put in savings to be used if the power plant malfunctions at any point in the future.

-While electricity is now providing a cheap substitute to oil lamps and smoky woodstoves in the evenings – reducing household lighting costs by almost 90 percent in addition to indoor pollution – people using the plants are also being creative in the ways they use the electricity during the off-peak hours of the day.
+While electricity is now providing a cheap substitute to oil lamps and smoky woodstoves in the evenings – reducing household lighting costs by almost 90 percent in addition to indoor pollution – people using the plants are also trying to figure out creative ways to make use of the electricity during the off hours of the day.
 The computer class in Borghoso is one example, although for now the hefty monthly fee of $10 per student in this poor village keeps enrollment low.

 “These days the world is one of knowledge and technology,” said Mohamed Hakim, head of the Borghoso Shura; his daughter, a second grader, attends the computer class.
 “Yes, the fee is a bit much – but parents are willing to pay for it, because if not equipped with these skills, our kids won’t make it in the work force.”